 During 2022, the Company changed the primary valuation technique for Miami International Holdings Inc. from a methodology based on a recent market transaction to a methodology based on an EV/revenue multiple as there was no recent market transaction.
 In the absence of a recent transaction, the EV/revenue multiple methodology was more suitable in determining fair value.
 Also during 2022, the Company changed the primary valuation technique for the Class B and Class C preferred shares of Evolve Funds Group Inc. from a methodology based on EV as a % of AUM to a methodology based on a recent market transaction since a recent market transaction was more suitable in determining fair value.
-Lastly during 2022, the Company changed the primary valuation technique for the Class B1 preferred shares of Vive Crop Protection Inc. from a methodology based on an EV/revenue multiple to a methodology based on a recent market transaction since a recent market transaction was more suitable in determining fair value.
+Lastly during 2022, the Company changed the primary valuation technique for the Class B1 preferred shares of Vive Crop Protection Inc. from a methodology based on an EV/revenue multiple to a methodology based on a recent market transaction since a recent market transaction since a recent market transaction since a recent market transaction technique for the Class B1 preferred shares of Vive Crop Protection Inc. from a methodology based on an EV/revenue multiple to a methodology based on a recent market transaction since a recent mar

 During 2021, the Company changed the primary valuation technique for the common shares of Kognitiv Corporation from a methodology based on a recent market transaction to a methodology based on an EV/revenue multiple as there was no recent market transaction.
 In the absence of a recent transaction, the EV/revenue multiple methodology was more suitable in determining fair value.
 Also during 2021, the Company changed the primary valuation technique for FundThrough Inc. from a methodology based on a recent market transaction to a methodology based on an EV/revenue/net interest income multiple as there was no recent market transaction.
+In the absence of a recent transaction, the EV/revenue/net interest income multiple as there was no recent market transaction.
 In the absence of a recent transaction, the EV/revenue/net interest income multiple methodology was more suitable in determining fair value.